.WRITERS.ON.WRITING.

 What does your inner writing voice tell you?

-Yellow Arrow published Amanda’s piece “Handsome” in Yellow Arrow Journal, Vol. VII, No. 2, PEREGRINE.
-You can also find them on Twitter @akooser and at their website amandakooser.com.
+Yellow Arrow published Tien’s piece “A Doctoral Education” in Yellow Arrow Journal, Vol. IX, No. 2, kitalo.
+You can find her online on BlueSky @sarendipitous.bsky.social, and at sarenatien.com.

 .Writers.on.Writing.